Port of Dili

-The Port of Dili (Porto de Díli, Portu Díli) is a seaport in Dili, East Timor.
-Prior to 30 September 2022, it was the main and only international port of entry to East Timor.
+The Port of Dili (Porto de Díli, Portu Díli) is a seaport in Dili, Timor-Leste.
+Prior to 30 September 2022, it was the main and only international port of entry to Timor-Leste.
 On that day, its container operations were transferred to the Tibar Bay Port.
 Since then, the Port of Dili's facilities have been open only to domestic passenger ships and cruise ships carrying international tourists.

 Geography

 The port is located in the neighbourhood of Farol, which is within the suco of Motael.
 It is on the north side of central Dili, and at the southern extremity of the Bay of Dili, facing Ombai Strait.

+Small, open and natural, the port has a sandy seabed dotted with numerous reefs that cause available vessel draft to vary substantially.

-The site is suitable for a port because a natural reef along its perimeter provides protection from severe weather.
-Protection of this kind is crucial for seaports in Southeast Asia, where there is an annual monsoon season.
+A natural reef along the port's perimeter gives protection from the severe weather that can occur during Timor-Leste's annual rainy or monsoon season.

-The approach to the port is a narrow passage through two reefs marked by beacons.
-Night entry is not recommended, as there are reefs and unmarked wrecks inside the bay.
-During monsoon season, between November and the end of March, ships in port are slightly exposed to north-westerly winds.
+The approach to the port is a narrow passage through two detached reefs visible at low water and marked by beacons.
+Night entry is not recommended due to the reefs, and also unmarked wrecks, inside the bay.
+In monsoon season, between November and the end of March, ships in port are slightly exposed to north-westerly winds.

 History

 Portuguese colonial era

+The place now known as Dili has had a port since at least as far back as 1726.
+That year, as part of the efforts of the governor of Portuguese Timor, António Moniz de Macedo, sought to put down the Cailaco Rebellion, a force under the command of Goncalo de Magalhaes was assembled at that place, already a Portuguese port of call, to advance upon Cailaco via the heights of Ermera.

-Dili has had a port since at least as far back as 1769.
-That year, the governor of Portuguese Timor sought to break the influence of powerful local families in Lifau, Oecusse, his then residence, by moving the colonial administration and 1,200 people to the site of what would become Dili.
+In 1769, a later governor of Portuguese Timor, António José Teles de Meneses, sought to break the influence of powerful local families in Lifau, Oecusse, his then residence, by moving the colonial administration and 1,200 people to the site of what would become Dili.

+According to John Crawfurd, writing in 1820, between 10 and 12 English ships would put in to Dili each year to re-provision during the British occupation of the Moluccas between 1810 and 1814.